Valentin201/Photo-gallery-API/README.md

-- Using API to display photo (Unspalsh).
+- Using API to display photos dynamically (Unspalsh).
 - Searching by photo category functionnality.
 - "Request Not found" message in case of searching keywords not matching API data.
 - Fully Responsive to fit all screen and phones.